yassinecc/articles/articleStripe.md

 * Create your account on www.stripe.com.
 In the `Developer` tab, you will see two API keys: a publishable one for your frontend and a secret one for your back-end.

-{% hint style='info' %}

-You can share your publishable key with confidence as it can only create card tokens.
+> You can share your publishable key with confidence as it can only create card tokens.
 On the other hand, the secret key will handle sensitive operations such as payment, refunds and so on.
 Store it securely in your server and avoid if possible committing it in versioned source code.

-{% endhint %}

 * A React Native mobile app